Nottt/script-server/README.md

 ## Parameters

 * `-v /host/path/to/scripts/` - Directory where you should put your scripts on host
-* `-v /host/path/to/runners/` - This is a directory with all your script configurations (a config file per script)
+* `-v /host/path/to/runners/` - This is a directory with all your [script configurations](https://github.com/bugy/script-server/wiki/Script-config) (a config file per script)
-* `-v /host/path/to/conf.json` - This should be your server configuration file
+* `-v /host/path/to/conf.json` - This should be your server [configuration file](https://github.com/bugy/script-server/wiki/Server-configuration)
-* `-v /host/path/to/dependencies.sh` - This should be a file written in Bash, that install whatever you scripts needs on Debian Buster
+* `-v /host/path/to/dependencies.sh` - This should be a file written in Bash that install whatever you scripts needs on Debian Buster.
+First line must be `#!/usr/bin/with-contenv bash`
 * `-v /etc/localtime:/etc/localtime:ro` - Sync time with host
 * `-p *:*` - Ports used, only change the left ports.